 Back in January, shortly before the Florida Republican Primary, one voter in Palm Beach named Sheryl Carpenter-Climick(ph) told me about her 3-year-old son's favorite candidate for president.

-Ms. SHERYL CARPENTER-CLIMICK (Resident, Florida): My son says we need to vote for Huckabee because I think he just likes the way the name sound.
+SHERYL CARPENTER: My son says we need to vote for Huckabee because I think he just likes the way the name sound.

 SIEGEL: And just to explain what you've written about here, you had claimed that obviously voters are influenced by many other things, many more political things, but at some level the sound of a name matters.

 SMITH: Absolutely.
 And it's like music or poetry, it moves us very much like the soundtrack of a movie that's playing on the background of the action.

 SIEGEL: And some characteristics of a good name for a political candidate.

 SMITH: A good name has a trochaic rhythm to it - a strong-soft, strong- soft.
 It is the basic pattern of children's poetry - "Peter, Peter, Pumpkin Eater" kind of thing.

 SMITH: And it gives...